Stored product insects

 - pests from stored grains are usually also stored product insects, which are easy to find outdoors

-When it comes to domestic prevention of stored product infestation, a good idea is to keep your property clean and tidy.
+When it comes to domestic prevention of stored product infestation, a good practice always is to keep your property clean and tidy.
 Products susceptible to infestation by stored product insects should not be left unused for too long.
 Disposal of the infested products would significantly reduce the infestation.
 When checking for the pests, one should look under cans and around other products as well as some beetles hide there too.
 Thorough hoovering is recommended after the disposal of the infested products, including the spillages of the products when cleaning up.
 All shelves, cracks and crevices should be thoroughly hoovered.
 The contents of the hoover should then be sealed and binned.

 Sanitisation is also an important aspect when it comes to eradicating or preventing a stored product infestation.
-Sanitising after cleaning the infestation is essential, as well as keeping the products stored in secure packaging, which would help to prevent reoccurrence of the infestation.
+Sanitising after cleaning the infestation is essential, as well as keeping the products stored in secure packaging, which would help to prevent re-occurrence of the infestation.
 For best results you may consider placing products kept originally in plastic, cardboard and paper packaging in glass jars, which can be tightly closed.
 Also, purchasing smaller amounts of products would help you to reduce the time a product is kept on your shelves.
 In case that you already have products stored in bulk, then a thorough inspection is recommended to ensure that there is no infestation present there.
 Regular checks are recommended for such bulk products.

 Stored product insects is a general name for various kinds of beetles, moths, weevils, and a mite.
 They can cause significant problems to your home supplies, business and produce.
 Not only do they infest those and make them unfit for use but if they are not dealt with timely, they can contaminate the ready-made products and put your name and business in an unfavourable situation.
 Having a regularly set-up pest control schedule would help you prevent a stored product insect infestation.
 In the long term it can save you money and keep your, home or business, name and reputation clear.